bgoonz/UsefulResourceRepo3.0/REFERENCE_RESOURCES/ASSORTED_RESOURCES/jamstackthemes-master/jamstackthemes-master/content/theme/jekyll-clean-theme.md

 cms:
   - No Cms
 date: 2014-08-22T22:48:36.000Z
-description: 'A simple and clean Jekyll theme that''s easy to modify.
-See it here:'
+description: "A simple and clean Jekyll theme that's easy to modify.
+See it here:"
 stale: true
 ---